 - When we reflect on our actions and their impact on the world, it helps us make a better choice next time.

 - It takes courage to do the right thing.
-But when we make responsible, considerate choices, we become the kind of person we admire, and we feel better
+But when we make responsible, considerate choices, we become the kind of person we admire, and we feel good

 Right?
 Here's how.